 Development inequalities among the National Regional and Education Networks (NRENs) has posed a big challenge in creating an enabling environment where both vertical and horizontal collaborations can be fostered.
 To address this, the Alliance is embarking on creation of a community of NRENs that can actively interact more through capacity building and advocacy.
 Unfortunately, not all NRENs are at the same maturity level.
 There are some NRENs that have put in place clear structures and policies to spur their operations.
 Others are in the process of adopting the standards while others are yet to join the community as active NRENs.
 This has led to segmentation of the NRENs into different classes.

 To encourage inclusivity among the NRENs, the Alliance has embarked on the road to encourage collaboration in the community through a process referred to as “NREN twinning”.
 Through this initiative, the Alliance seeks to promote well-being for all by ensuring that there is strong integration and collaboration among the NRENs irrespective of their maturity levels.
+This is also aimed at encouraging the sharing or NREN best practices as a means of capacity building under the AfricaConnect3 project.
 According to a feasibility study on the Interconnection of Southern and Eastern Research Networks to GÉANT (2009), there is need for capacity building for African NRENs.
 The study further recommends the need to have twinning between African and European NRENs.
 The twinning concept, therefore, will involve matching the NRENs in terms of their needs to ensure homogeneity in the community.
 Once this is done, the NRENs will be encouraged to interact in a guided manner which will involve staff exchange programs, training and advocacy among others.
 Though carried out over thirteen years ago, its findings still find relevance today.

 NREN twinning has many benefits that the Alliance is keen to promote.
 Through this initiative, NRENs will strengthen the extent to which they work together, collaborate, learn from one another and share experiences.
 As the demand for open science and digitization of education and research gain traction to become a pan-African necessity, the NREN twinning moment is now.